etereo-io/vite-react-ts-scaffolding/README.md

 - TypeScript
 - Vite
-- ESLint (with plugins for TypeScript, React, and Prettier)
+- BiomeJS (with plugins for TypeScript, React, and Prettier)
 - Vitest (for testing)
 - Testing Library (for testing React components)
 - Husky (for Git hooks)